edhowland/renf/README.md

 ## Configuration and Environment variables

-renf and friends will get their defaults by looking the following locations:
+renf and friends will get their defaults by looking at the following locations:
+These are sorted with the highest priority first.

 1. ./.renf : current directory
 2. Any .renf file in parent folders upto, but not  exceeding the top-level .git
-3. $HOME/.renf : If this exists, is used all child folders
+3. $HOME/.renf : If this exists, it will be  used by all child folders
-4. $HOME/.config/renf : This is the expected default
+4. $HOME/.config/renf/* : This is the expected default

+Note: The $HOME/.config/renf folder contains:

+- config
+- functions
+- templates

 All these config files are merely Bash language source scripts.
 They only set environment variables like AUTOF, FMTF and PATF, .etc